stephenlprice/CloudHome/docs/spectral/Sample-Rules.md

 ```
 ### Extends

-The style guide is extending the core OpenAPI ruleset provided by Spectral.
+The style guide is extending the core OpenAPI ruleset provided by Spectral and a sample ruleset available as a public NPM package [(more on sharing rulesets)](https://meta.stoplight.io/docs/spectral/docs/guides/7-sharing-rulesets.md).

 ``` yaml
 extends: